ProCode2/dgen/README.md

 Create your starter repositories from a single json blueprint.

 USAGE:
-    dgen [FLAGS]
+    dgen-rs [FLAGS] [OPTIONS]

 FLAGS:
     -b, --blueprint    Create json blueprint of the directory you are in.
-    -g, --generate     Create the directory from the json blueprint.
     -h, --help         Prints help information
     -V, --version      Prints version information

+OPTIONS:
+    -g, --generate <path to JSON blueprint>    Create the directory from the json blueprint.
 ```

 # Install